cisagov/dotgov-home/pages/data.md

 A subset of all .gov domains, includes only those registered to federal legislative, executive, and judicial agencies.

->*This data maintained in our [GitHub repository](https://github.com/cisagov/dotgov-data/).
+>*This data is maintained in our [GitHub repository](https://github.com/cisagov/dotgov-data/).
 If you have questions about the data or suggestions for improving it, feel free to [open an issue](https://github.com/cisagov/dotgov-data/issues).*